Skip to main content

 "Besides having an astute mind in stock buying / selling and good money management techniques, knowing when opportunity knocks is just as important to succeed.

-Opportunities are only for the prepared."
+Opportunities knock only for the prepared."

 Comments